cloudify-community/eaas-example/README.md

 | [`rds_psql`](infra/prod/rds_psql) | Database | An AWS RDS instance of PostgreSQL, created by AWS CloudFormation
 | [`minio`](infra/dev/minio) | File storage | S3-compatible file storage using `minio` on a VM
 | [`s3`](infra/prod/s3) | File storage | An S3 bucket created by Terraform

+**NOTES**

+* The `vpc` blueprint creates a VPC using Cloudify's AWS plugin.
+There also exists a blueprint under [`vpc-tf`](infra/vpc-tf), which does the same using Terraform.
+If you're interested to work with the Terraform variant, just upload the blueprint in [infra/vpc-tf](infra/vpc-tf) using the blueprint ID `vpc`.

 ## Using the Demo